yuya-takeyama/compose/README.md

 Function to compose functions.

 Function-composition is commonly used technique in functional programming.
-You can combine any `callable`'s to build another function.'
+You can combine any `callable`'s to build another function.

 All of composed functions should take only one argument and return result.